West Coast Swing: An Appreciation

 West Coast Swing is growing world-wide but large areas of the world have no convenient access to capable WCS instructors.
 If you don't live conveniently near a ballroom studio where WCS is taught and socially danced (I haven't for many years), you can try the Youtube instructional videos.
 Or a good way at home to learn and practice patterns is using instructional DVDs.
 The set I bought some years ago and have direct experience with was the superb 3-DVD set that could be purchased from Ben Morris's web site.
 The set had professional production values featuring world-class dancers Ben Morris and Melissa Rutz.
 I continue to use the set as an encyclopedia of WCS patterns.
 Unfortunately, as of this writing, that set seems to be unavailable.
 You may be able to find the first disk of that excellent set as a paid video on Ben Morris's Youtube channel.

 Consistent with my obsessive video mode of WCS appreciation, I like using video (DVD or online) as a learning method.
 For example, while viewing a DVD you and your partner can stand in front of the TV and slowly work through new patterns/techniques as the instructors cover and demonstrate them by freezing position at a verbal count.
-With a little ingenuity (Duct Tape!), you can wear the DVD remote control like a necklace and easily pause video at those points or replay as needed.
+With a little ingenuity (Duct Tape!), you can wear the DVD remote control like a necklace and easily pause video at those points and replay as needed.
 It's a great way to learn/practice patterns if WCS instruction at a ballroom/studio is not conveniently near you.
 There may be some free or paid Youtube videos that offer that professional level of instructional sophistication.
 In lieu of DVDs and Youtube instruction videos, some online instructional venues have recently popped up that use video conferencing apps such as Zoom or Skype.
 Another option is to travel to one of the nearest WCS competition events which almost always have outstanding instructional workshops.
 Most of the WCS Champion dancers and professional instructors have web sites and/or Facebook pages.
 Those will steer you to instruction venues that are online, brick-and-mortar, or DVD.
 As usual, try Internet searching.

 If you've never danced WCS, just to give you the flavor, as it were, of "stock" WCS patterns, here's a summary list of the names of the count patterns covered as Basics in WCS instruction: